jarviscanada/jarvis_data_eng_AnurudranChandrasekaram/README.md

 # Anurudran Chandrasekaram .
 Jarvis Consulting

 My name is Anurudran Chandrasekaram and I am a University of Toronto Scarborough graduate.
-I completed my bachelor's degree in computer science specializing in software engineering.
+I completed my bachelor's degree in computer science specializing in software engineering and am currectly as a Data/Software Engineer at Jarvis.
+Throughout my undergrad I have learned a wide range of programming topics and languages.
+I was really interested in topics such as algorithm design techniques, relational data modelling, and network security.
+I enjoy programming in Python, Java and SQL by creating projects such as an Airbnb database or working on network security coding challenges.
+During my work terms in CIBC or at Ontario Public Services I have learned to work well in a fast paced environemnt and gained experience working in Waterfall and Agile projects.
 Throughout my undergrad and previous work terms, I have learned a lot of programming skills and am proficient in Python, Java, and SQL.
-I gained Waterfall and Agile/Scrum approach experience working as a Web Developer at Public Services and Procurement Canada.
+Problem solving and creative thinking are some of the skills that I want to enhance in and through working on programming projects to create optimal solutions allows me to do that.
 Currently, I have a passion for data analysis and using that information to deliver business solutions.

 ## Skills

-**Proficient:** Python, RDBMS/SQL, Java, Linux/Bash, Git
+**Proficient:** Python, SQL(Postgres, MySQL), Java, Linux/Bash, Git

 **Competent:** Agile/Scrum, Docker, Javascript, Network Security, HTML/CSS